 Ok, this might sound obvious, but you need to check to see if your proposed business name is already taken.
 Type your front-runner into google and see what pops up.

 Consider your exit plan.
 If you are planning to sell your business on one day then don't name it after yourself.
 Sure, William E Boeing (founder of Boeing) and Antoine Laumet de La Mothe, Sieur de Cadillac (founder of Cadillac) got away with it.
 Nowadays with digital marketing ideally you can have a descriptive business.
-Consider your exit plan.
-If you want to sell your business sometime in the future, many people would prefer not to have a business with someone's name on it.
+If and when it comes to on-selling your business many people would prefer not to have a business with someone's name on it.

 As a business owner, you need to be comfortable with your final choice.
 After all, you will need to live with the name for a long time.
 It will be on your business cards, in your web domain name, and you will need to use that name when you answer the phone or chat.
 Take a bit of time to consider your options.
 Choose a name that you are comfortable with.